abitha-data/Project_1/README.md

 Stable internet connection for fetching data 🌐

-### ⭐ 🔄 Workflow:
+### ⭐ 🔄 Project Workflow (Emoji + Detailed Version)
 ### 1️⃣ Data Extraction

-A custom Python script is used to clone the PhonePe Pulse GitHub repository and automatically collect all the raw JSON files.
+The PhonePe Pulse GitHub repository is cloned automatically using a Python script.

-This ensures the project always works with the latest dataset published by PhonePe.
+All JSON files containing state-wise, district-wise, and category-wise data are collected.

+Files are organized by year and quarter, ready for transformation.

 ### 2️⃣ Data Transformation

-Using Python and Pandas, the raw JSON files (which contain nested and scattered information) are:
+Using Python + Pandas, the raw JSON data is cleaned and normalized.

-cleaned,

-normalized,

-flattened, and

-converted into structured DataFrames.
-This step prepares the data to be stored in a database in a clean, analyzable format.
+Nested JSON structures are flattened into tabular format.

+Columns such as state, year, quarter, transaction_count, transaction_amount, users, app_opens, etc. are properly structured.

+Missing or inconsistent values are handled to ensure accuracy.

-### 3️⃣ Database Insertion (PostgreSQL)
+### 3️⃣ 🗄️ Database Insertion (PostgreSQL)

-The transformed data is loaded into a PostgreSQL database.
+The transformed data is inserted into PostgreSQL tables using a connector like psycopg2.

-Tables are created for different categories such as transactions, users, and insurance.
+Separate tables are created for transactions, users, insurance, and top metrics.

-In this stage, INSERT queries are executed to store the data efficiently for future querying and analysis.
+SQL schema ensures fast filtering, grouping, and aggregation during analysis.

-### 4️⃣ Dashboard Creation
+### 4️⃣ 🖥️ Dashboard Creation (Streamlit + Plotly)

-An interactive dashboard is built using Streamlit and Plotly.
+An interactive Streamlit dashboard is built to visualize insights.
-This dashboard displays:

-choropleth maps,

-heatmaps,

-top-state comparisons,

-totals and summaries,
-allowing users to visually explore India’s digital payment trends.
+Plotly is used to create India maps, bar charts, line charts, heatmaps, and comparison graphs.

+Users can filter data by year, state, category, and type of metric.

+Dashboard updates dynamically based on the selected filters.

-### 5️⃣ Data Retrieval (Dynamic Updates)
+### 5️⃣ 🔄 Data Retrieval & Live Updates

-Whenever a user selects a year, state, or category, the dashboard sends a query to the PostgreSQL database, fetches the latest data, and updates the visualizations instantly.
-This makes the dashboard dynamic, responsive, and user-friendly.
+When the dashboard loads, data is fetched from PostgreSQL.

+SQL queries supply updated values for maps, tables, and charts.

+Users always see the latest insights since the data is pulled directly from the database.

 ### 🗄️ Folder Structure:
 📁 phonepe-Transaction/